chem454/chem454.github.io/docs/course-information/syllabus.md

 ## Overview

 Computers, and more recently sensors and microcontrollers, have become an integral part of the experimental chemistry and physics laboratories.
-This course provides an introduction to methods of using computers and off-the-shelf electronic components to interface with common laboratory equipment.
-Topics covered include basic analog electronics (RC circuits and op-amps), serial communication, microcontroller usage and programming, graphic user interface (GUI) creation, and data acquisition.
+This course provides an introduction to the development of custom instruments and data acquisition (DAQ) systems using basic electronic components.
+Topics covered may include basic analog electronics (RC circuits and op-amps), communication protocols, microcontroller usage and programming, component selection, graphic user interface (GUI) creation, and test and validation methods.

+Although this course covers topics from the field of electronics, it is designed to help you be a better experimental scientist; it is not designed to help you become an electrical engineer.
+Hopefully it will help you develop a practical understanding of electronics and programming so that you will be better able to setup, troubleshoot, construct, and utilize scientific equipment.
+The course assumes no previous experience in electronics or programming, just a willingness to learn and experiment.

+The preface of the course textbook provides a nice summary of our goals for this semester:

+> Inventors in the field of electronics are individuals who possess the knowledge, intuition, creativity, and technical know-how to turn their ideas into real-life electrical gadgets.
+We hope this [course] will provide you with an intuitive understanding of the theoretical and practical aspects of electronics in a way that fuels your creativity...This [course] is designed to help [scientists] invent.
+It assumes little to no prior knowledge of electronics.

 This course is cross-listed with PHYS 454 and CHEM 554.

-The goal of this course is to help you develop a practical understanding of electronics and programming so that you will be better able to setup, troubleshoot, construct, and utilize scientific equipment; it is NOT designed to help you become an electrical engineer.
-This course is self-contained, and assumes no previous experience in electronics or programming, just a willingness to learn and experiment.

 ## Student Learning Outcomes